pinedamg/mage2dock/DOCUMENTATION/content/guides/index.md

 ```

 This will ensure that when navigating to `myapp.test`, it will route the
-request to `127.0.0.1` which will be handled by Nginx in Laradock.
+request to `127.0.0.1` which will be handled by Nginx in Mage2dock.

 <a name="docker-compose"></a>
 ## Docker Compose setup